Native On-chain randomness

 This returns the optimized contract wasm file, ie contract.wasm.gz

-And to query that it was successful, run:
+And to query that it was successful, update the and with your parameters and run: